foundry-vtt-community/wiki.js/development/api/document.md

 #### DocumentName and Type

 A Document's 'kind' can be obtained by checking the document's `documentName`.
 E.g. `"Actor"` for actors, `"Scene"` for scenes, `"Combatant"` for combatants, and so on.
-It is impossible to create a Document with an arbitrary documentName.
+It is impossible to create a Document with an arbitrary `documentName`.

 Some documents have a `type` property in their Schema.
 These are also validated and thus it is impossible to create a Document with an arbitrary `type` property.
 As a system, you define the available types in your system.json; as a module, you can use [module sub-types](https://foundryvtt.com/article/module-sub-types/) to define new types.